habbo-hotel/ArchangelEMU/README.md

 If we ever are to make paid features or plugins, we will not prevent or discourage developers from creating alternative options for users.

-## Plugins ##
+## Plugins - ArcturusExtended ##
-Below are some cool plugins coded by friends of the Arcturus Morningstar Project.
+Below are some cool plugins coded by friends of the Arcturus Morningstar Project, which offer custom features that are not in normal habbo, or are done in a different way.

 If you want yours here just message us on discord!

 [PNGCamera 1.3](https://www.mediafire.com/file/90etuhb2un6rt1h/PNGCamera-1.3.jar/file) - Your own Camera for Arcturus!
+[WiredEffectMatchFurniAndHeight] *Download Coming Soon* - A new wired that matches Position and state, but remembers furniture height and even lets you place furniture under habbos!